Finding the Lessons

 Commentary, 1 John 4:7-21, David Bartlett, Preaching This Week,WorkingPreacher.org, 2009.

-God who is love and is bound to us in love and through the loving work of Christ is also at the center of the beloved community.
-The members of the beloved community love one another because of this God who is love.
-God is love and we learn to love all those whom we meet with in God's community.
-This is a kind of outward flowing of the inner life of the Trinity.
+God, who is love and is bound to us in love and through the loving work of Christ, is also at the centre of the beloved community.
+The beloved community members love one another because of this God who is love.
+God is love, and we learn to love all those we meet in God's community.
+This is outward flowing of the inner life of the Trinity.

-This outflowing of God's love is also at the transformative center of the world.
-Christ through the power of the Holy Spirit enables those of us in the world to find a path not only into the beloved community but into the life of the Trinity itself.
+This outflowing of God's love is also at the world's transformative center.
+Christ, through the power of the Holy Spirit, enables those of us in the world to find a path not only into the beloved community but into the life of the Trinity itself.

-This means that God is working on the individual as they make their journey.
+This means God is working on the individual as they journey.
 The work of the Christian, the member of the beloved community, is to love those as they enter our community and point the way to God.
 In this, we have an example of and an outward illustration of love.
-Our love for one another, as they make their journey, is evidence then of the Holy Spirit within us.
+Our love for one another as they journey is evidence of the Holy Spirit within us.

 The natural response to the above paragraph is fear, anxiety, and concern.
-The disciple is clear if this is present then we are not believing in our inter-related nature with our brothers and sisters.
-Then we are not believing in the power of the Holy Spirit to work.
-Then we are not believing in the power of Christ Jesus to save.
+The disciple is clear: if this is present, then we do not believe in our inter-related nature with our brothers and sisters.
+Then, we do not believe in the power of the Holy Spirit to work.
+Then, we do not believe in the power of Christ Jesus to save.

-The fact is that our intolerance for one another is an example that we are not living into the gifts of the Holy Spirit.
+The fact is that our intolerance for one another is an example of not living in the gifts of the Holy Spirit.
 "But" they....you will say.

 I am afraid that there is no "but" in the Gospel of Jesus.

-One cannot love his fellow human and not love God.
-One cannot love God and not love his fellow human.
+One cannot love his fellow humans and not love God.
+One cannot love God and not love his fellow humans.

 We might add one who does not love their fellow human does honor the love of God and one who does not love God will not love their fellow human.